Bleeding: Medical condition

-The underlying scientific basis for blood clotting and hemostasis is discussed in detail in the articles, coagulation, hemostasis and related articles.
+The underlying scientific basis for blood clotting and hemostasis is discussed in detail in the articles coagulation, hemostasis, and related articles.
 The discussion here is limited to the common practical aspects of blood clot formation which manifest as bleeding.

 Some medical conditions can also make patients susceptible to bleeding.
 These are conditions that affect the normal hemostatic (bleeding-control) functions of the body.
 Such conditions either are, or cause, bleeding diatheses.
 Hemostasis involves several components.
 The main components of the hemostatic system include platelets and the coagulation system.

 Platelets are small blood components that form a plug in the blood vessel wall that stops bleeding.
 Platelets also produce a variety of substances that stimulate the production of a blood clot.
 One of the most common causes of increased bleeding risk is exposure to nonsteroidal anti-inflammatory drugs (NSAIDs).
 The prototype for these drugs is aspirin, which inhibits the production of thromboxane.
-NSAIDs inhibit the activation of platelets, and thereby increase the risk of bleeding.
+NSAIDs (for example Ibuprofen) inhibit the activation of platelets, and thereby increase the risk of bleeding.
 The effect of aspirin is irreversible; therefore, the inhibitory effect of aspirin is present until the platelets have been replaced (about ten days).
-Other NSAIDs, such as "ibuprofen" (Motrin) and related drugs, are reversible and therefore, the effect on platelets is not as long-lived.
+Other NSAIDs, such as ibuprofen (Motrin) and related drugs, are reversible and therefore, the effect on platelets is not as long-lived.

 There are several named coagulation factors that interact in a complex way to form blood clots, as discussed in the article on coagulation.
 Deficiencies of coagulation factors are associated with clinical bleeding.
 For instance, deficiency of Factor VIII causes classic hemophilia A while deficiencies of Factor IX cause "Christmas disease"(hemophilia B).
 Antibodies to Factor VIII can also inactivate the Factor VII and precipitate bleeding that is very difficult to control.
 This is a rare condition that is most likely to occur in older patients and in those with autoimmune diseases.
 Another common bleeding disorder is Von Willebrand disease.
 It is caused by a deficiency or abnormal function of the "Von Willebrand" factor, which is involved in platelet activation.
 Deficiencies in other factors, such as factor XIII or factor VII are occasionally seen, but may not be associated with severe bleeding and are not as commonly diagnosed.

-In addition to NSAID-related bleeding, another common cause of bleeding is that related to the medication, warfarin ("Coumadin" and others).
+In addition to NSAID-related bleeding, another common cause of bleeding is that related to the medication warfarin ("Coumadin" and others).
 This medication needs to be closely monitored as the bleeding risk can be markedly increased by interactions with other medications.
 Warfarin acts by inhibiting the production of Vitamin K in the gut.
 Vitamin K is required for the production of the clotting factors, II, VII, IX, and X in the liver.
 One of the most common causes of warfarin-related bleeding is taking antibiotics.
 The gut bacteria make vitamin K and are killed by antibiotics.
 This decreases vitamin K levels and therefore the production of these clotting factors.